There are various laws that have a bearing on the issue of smoking in residential rental accommodation in Ontario.

 The Residential Tenancies Act, 2006 (RTA) details the rights and responsibilities of landlords and tenants of residential premises and provides a means of settling disputes at the Landlord and Tenant Board.

 The RTA does not specifically address smoking.
 However, it is legal for a landlord to enact a no-smoking policy for some or all units or the entire property.
 Landlords have the right to impose additional obligations or restrictions on tenants beyond the standard lease agreement, as long as these requirements do not conflict with the Residential Tenancies Act, the Ontario Human Rights Code, or any other federal law.

 However, a no-smoking policy would only apply to new tenants signing new leases.
 Section 38 (1) of the Act states that if a tenancy agreement for a fixed term has ended and the tenancy has not been renewed or terminated, the landlord and tenant shall be deemed to have renewed it as a monthly tenancy agreement containing the same terms and conditions that are in the expired tenancy agreement.
-By law, existing tenants who want to smoke in their units would be “grandfathered,” meaning they would be permitted to continue smoking in their units for the length of their tenancy.
+Under provincial law, existing tenants who want to smoke in their units would be “grandfathered,” meaning they would be permitted to continue smoking in their units for the length of their tenancy.

 If a tenancy agreement does not include a no-smoking clause, tenants are allowed to smoke in their units.
 However, this does not mean that tenants have an absolute right to smoke regardless of others in the building.
 Section 22 states that a landlord shall not interfere with a tenant’s reasonable enjoyment of the unit, which can include doing nothing about second-hand smoke infiltration from neighbouring units.